IEEE 802.11ah: Restricted Access Window

 Restricted Access Window allows partitioning of the stations within a Basic Service Set (BSS) into groups and restricting channel access only to stations belonging to a given group at any given time period.
 It helps to reduce contention and to avoid simultaneous transmissions from a large number of stations hidden from each other.

-Bi Directional TXOP
+Bidirectional TXOP

-Bi Directional TXOP allows an AP and non-AP (STA or client) to exchange a sequence of uplink and downlink frames during a reserved time (transmit opportunity or TXOP).
+Bidirectional TXOP allows an AP and non-AP (STA or client) to exchange a sequence of uplink and downlink frames during a reserved time (transmit opportunity or TXOP).
 This operation mode is intended to reduce the number of contention-based channel accesses, improve channel efficiency by minimizing the number of frame exchanges required for uplink and downlink data frames, and enable stations to extend battery lifetime by keeping Awake times short.
 This continuous frame exchange is done both uplink and downlink between the pair of stations.
-In earlier versions of the standard Bi Directional TXOP was called Speed Frame Exchange.
+In earlier versions of the standard Bidirectional TXOP was called Speed Frame Exchange.